MIPS Value Pathways (MVPs) - The Future of MIPS

 Share:

-The MIPS Value Pathways (MVPs) is a new reporting structure available for the Merit-based Incentive Payment System (MIPS) beginning in 2023.
+The MIPS Value Pathways (MVPs) is a new reporting structure available for the Merit-based Incentive Payment System (MIPS).
 The MVP framework is intended to ease the reporting burden on clinicians and groups by aligning measures and activities across the Quality, Cost, and Improvement Activities categories of MIPS that are more relevant to a clinician’s scope of practice.
 This article answers key questions about MVPs and how MIPS reporting is expected to change in the years ahead.

 The Next Evolution of MIPS